Frederik Obermaier: Suisse Secrets

 After an anonymous source leaked data about thousands of customers of the Swiss Bank Credit Suisse to Frederik Obermaier and Bastian Obermayer they – together with OCCRP – launched the Suisse Secrets-project: an investigation about the dubious customers of Credit Suisse.
 The leaked data revealed the beneficiaries of more than 100bn Swiss francs held at Credit Suisse – among them: a human trafficker in the Philippines, a Hong Kong stock exchange boss jailed for bribery, an Egypt murderer and executives who looted Venezuela's state oil company, as well as corrupt politicians from Egypt to Ukraine.
 Several accounts were held by the heads of intelligence agencies or their relatives including figures who worked closely with the Central Intelligence Agency and some who have been accused of overseeing torture and other human rights abuses.

 Awards and honours

 Obermaier has received numerous awards, among others the CNN-Award in 2011, the Wächterpreis der Tagespresse and the Helmut Schmidt Prize in 2013.

-As part of the Panama Papers-team he won – among others – the George Polk award, the Perfil award and Germany's most prestious journalism prize, the Nannen Prize He was voted, together with his colleagues Bastian Obermayer and Vanessa Wormer, "German Journalist of the Year 2016".
+As part of the Panama Papers-team he won – among others – the George Polk award, the Perfil award and Germany's most prestigious journalism prize, the Nannen Prize He was voted, together with his colleagues Bastian Obermayer and Vanessa Wormer, "German Journalist of the Year 2016".
 As part of ICIJ's Panama-Papers-team he won the Pulitzer Prize 2017 in the category "Explanatory Reporting".

 In 2017 Frederik Obermaier was awarded the renown Nieman-Fellowship at the University of Harvard.